Blackberry Stitch, aka Trinity Stitch, in the Round

-I couldn’t find a straightforward explanation for knitting blackberry stitch — also known as the trinity stitch — in the round as when you knit a hat, so here goes:
+I couldn’t find a straightforward explanation for knitting blackberry stitch — also known as the trinity stitch — in the round, so here goes:

 Row 1: Purl all stitches.